OfficeDev/office-scripts-docs/docs/resources/scenarios/task-reminders.md

 1. Download [task-reminders.xlsx](task-reminders.xlsx) to your OneDrive.

-1. Open the workbook in Excel on the web.
+1. Open the workbook in Excel.

 1. First, we need a script to get all the employees with status reports that are missing from the spreadsheet.
 Under the **Automate** tab, select **New Script** and paste the following script into the editor.